KrissinaW/Crowdfunding_ETL/README.md

    # Resources Used:

- ChatGPT by OpenAI, version GPT-4, accessed May 2024.
+ ChatGPT by OpenAI, version GPT-4, accessed June 2024.
 Available from: https://www.openai.com/chatgpt

  -Chat GPT 4 was used in helping me fix errors that were coming up in my SQL Query.